 Monday, August 29, 2011

-Western red zone CBD focus.
-Sat 28.08.11.
-Over 6 months post Feb 22 Killer Quake & nearly a year post Sept 4 Darfield Quake, CBD occupier CERA relaxed its grip & opened a little western niche of Christchurch CBD red zone to the public, trumpeted by the media.
-The niche was from Oxford Tce & eastwards along little bits of Lichfield St & Tuam St to the steel mesh fence cordon near Colombo St.
+Western red-zone CBD focus.
+Saturday 28.08.11.
+Over six months post 22 February 2011 Quake, nearly a year post 4 September 2010 Quake, CBD occupier CERA relaxed its grip, opening a western niche of Christchurch's CBD red-zone to the public, trumpeted by the media.
+The niche was from Oxford Tce & eastwards along little bits of Lichfield St & Tuam St to the steel-mesh-fence-cordon near Colombo St.

 30.08.11.
 Quake cracked pavement by sewage polluted Avon River, Oxford Tce, post June 13 quake